Sing a Song of Sixpence: Meaning and interpretations

-Although there is no interpretation that is proven as true, there is however one that is explicitly proven false.
+Although there is no interpretation that is proven as true, there is one that is explicitly proven false.
 That one is the story that Blackbeard the pirate created "Sing a Song of Sixpence" with its lyrics as a code to recruit crew for his pirate ship.
-That tale is actually false and Blackbeard had nothing to do with the song.
-This story was created in 1999 by the website Snopes (which normally proves or debunks urban legends) part of a series of fabricated urban legends known as "The Repository of Lost Legends" (whose initials read "TROLL") as red herrings to test people's common sense with an outlandish story.
+Blackbeard had nothing to do with the song.
+This story was created in 1999 by the website Snopes (which normally proves or debunks urban legends) as part of a series of fabricated urban legends known as "The Repository of Lost Legends" (whose initials read "TROLL") as red herrings to test people's common sense with an outlandish story.
 All the Lost Legends are fictional and the Lost Legend about "Sing a Song of Sixpence" is no exception.